Pulling Apart 2-spheres in 4-manifolds: Introduction

-Note that for a triple of spheres one cannot eliminate an intersection point between one sphere and a Whitney disk that pairs intersections between the other two spheres.
+Note that for a triple of spheres one cannot use the method of figures~\ref{Push-downA1andA2-fig} and \ref{Push-downB1andB2-fig} to eliminate an intersection point between one sphere and a Whitney disk that pairs intersections between the \emph{other} two spheres.
 Such ``higher-order'' intersections were used in \cite{ST1} to define the invariant $\lambda_1(A)$ discussed above.
 In this case, the procedure for separating the surfaces involves constructing ``second order'' Whitney disks which pair the intersections between surfaces and Whitney disks.
 The existence of these second order Whitney disks allows for an analogous pushing-down procedure which only creates self-intersections and cleans up the Whitney disks enough to pull apart the surfaces by an ambient homotopy.

 Building on these ideas, we will describe an obstruction theory in terms of {\em non-repeating Whitney towers} $\cW$ built on properly immersed surfaces in $X$, and {\em non-repeating intersection invariants} $\lambda_n(\cW)$ taking values in quotients of the group ring of $(n+1)$ products of $\pi_1X$.
 The {\em order} $n$ of the non-repeating Whitney tower $\cW$ determines how many of the underlying surfaces at the bottom of the tower can be made pairwise disjoint by a homotopy, and the vanishing of $\lambda_n(\cW)$ is sufficient to find an order $n+1$ non-repeating Whitney tower.